ttaubert/octoblog/source/_posts/2016-07-26-the-evolution-of-signatures-in-tls.markdown

 ```

 As in TLS 1.1, a `ServerKeyExchange` message is sent only when static RSA/DH
 key exchange is not used.
-Hash computation did not change either:
+The hash computation did not change either:

 ```
 h = Hash(ClientHello.random + ServerHello.random + ServerParams)